 Adjustment of status applicants who are physically present in the U.S. and are inadmissible only under INA section 212(a)(9)(A): file Form I-212 with the USCIS office having jurisdiction over the Form I-485 adjustment of status application, which will adjudicate both applications.

-Applying for an I-212 waiver involves more than just submitting the form and documents listed in the instructions.
+Applying for an I-212 waiver or Consent to Reapply involves more than just submitting the form and documents listed in the instructions.
 True success in obtaining an I-212 waiver is more likely when you have experienced counsel.

 When you need the I-212 waiver to reenter the U.S., consult an immigration attorney at least once and, preferably, hire a reputable one to guide you through the process from start to finish.